Thomas Eakins: Teaching and forced resignation

 He stated his teaching philosophy bluntly, "A teacher can do very little for a pupil & should only be thankful if he don't hinder him ... and the greater the master, mostly the less he can say."
 He believed that women should "assume professional privileges" as would men.
 Life classes and dissection were segregated but women had access to male models (who were nude but wore loincloths).

-The line between impartiality and questionable behavior was a thin one.
+The line between impartiality and questionable behavior was a fine one.
 When a female student, Amelia Van Buren, asked about the movement of the pelvis, Eakins invited her to his studio, where he undressed and "gave her the explanation as I could not have done by words only".
 Such incidents, coupled with the ambitions of his younger associates to oust him and take over the school themselves, created tensions between him and the academy's board of directors.
 He was ultimately forced to resign in 1886, for removing the loincloth of a male model in a class where female students were present.

 The forced resignation was a major setback for Eakins.
 His family was split, with his in-laws siding against him in public dispute.
 He struggled to protect his name against rumors and false charges, had bouts of ill health, and suffered a humiliation which he felt for the rest of his life.
 A drawing manual he had written and prepared illustrations for remained unfinished and unpublished during his lifetime.
 Eakins' popularity among the students was such that a number of them broke with the academy and formed the Art Students' League of Philadelphia (1886–1893), where Eakins subsequently instructed.
 It was there that he met the student Samuel Murray, who would become his protege and lifelong friend.
-He also lectured and taught at a number of other schools, including the Art Students League of New York, the National Academy of Design, Cooper Union, and the Art Students' Guild in Washington DC.
+He also lectured and taught at a number of other schools, including the Art Students League of New York, the National Academy of Design, Cooper Union, and the Art Students' Guild in Washington, DC.
 Dismissed in March 1895 by the Drexel Institute in Philadelphia for again using a fully nude male model, he gradually withdrew from teaching by 1898.